 Understanding hair loss and scalp conditions

 As with any issue we face, when it comes to hair loss, the more information you have, the better you can deal with the myriad feelings that arise if you start seeing more hair in your drain.
-Read on to learn about three common types of hair loss - and what you can do.
+Read on to learn about three common types of hair loss in women - and what you can do about it.

 1. If you lose about 100 hairs a day …